Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Clustering setup

 or its square root, the Mahalanobis distance

-This definition is similar, but not identical, to what was used in~\cite{Aebischer:2019zoe}.
-As defined here, the covariance matrix does not depend on the model parameters and the distance can be implemented from a set of coordinates.
+This definition is similar, but not identical, to what was used in~\cite{Aebischer:2019zoe}, because in our definition the covariance matrix does not depend on the model parameters, and the distance can thus be computed from a set of coordinates.

-Eq.~\ref{eq:dchi2} is by no means the only distance function that can be used.
+However, Eq.~\ref{eq:dchi2} is by no means the only distance function that can be used.
 Here we will be interested mostly in functions that can be implemented from a coordinate representation of the information allowing easy comparison of different types of distance measures.
-Some of the functions implemented in our interface are based on the general notion of a Minkowski distance based on the $p$-norm,
+A set of distance functions can be obtained from the general notion of a Minkowski distance based on the $p$-norm,

-We consider $p=2$ which corresponds to the standard Euclidean norm, $p=1$ which is the Manhattan distance, and $p\to\infty$ which gives the infinity norm distance (also known as maximum or Chebyshev distance).
+Where $p=2$ corresponds to the standard Euclidean norm, $p=1$ is the Manhattan distance, and $p\to\infty$ gives the infinity norm distance (also known as maximum or Chebyshev distance).

-The different distance measures emphasize different aspects when assessing similarity, and that is why it is useful to be able to compare them.
+These different distance measures emphasize different aspects when assessing similarity, and that is why it is useful to be able to compare them.
 A larger $p$ generally implies higher sensitivity to outlying variables, with $p\to\infty$ representing the most extreme case, when the distance measure reflects only the largest difference across the $n$-dimensional space.
 The maximum distance would thus be used to emphasize dominant observables and the Manhattan distance would be preferred if we aim to reduce sensitivity to such points.
 Alternatively, we may wish to average the effects of all observables by using the Euclidean norm.
 In high dimensional spaces fractional distance metrics may be preferred~\cite{10.5555/645504.656414}.

 To use the different distance measures we define a coordinate representation that can capture the information used in the definition of $d_{\chi^2}(X_k, X_l)$.
 When neglecting covariance we define coordinates as